How to Change Administrator on Windows 10 and Windows 11

 Method 1: Change Administrator via Control Panel

-The most popular method for those who want to learn how to change the administrator on Windows 10 and 11 is changing the administrator via the Control panel.
+The most popular method for those who want to learn how to change the administrator on Windows 10 and 11 is changing the administrator via the Control Panel.
 Changing the administrator via the Control Panel is a straightforward method that allows you to manage user accounts easily.

 Step 1: Press the Windows key + X on your keyboard to open the Power User menu.